facebook/create-react-app/docusaurus/docs/getting-started.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed.